 Next comes the floor.
 Once you have laid down your flooring surface, you can decide on the type of flooring material.
 Standard carpet floors may cost you around $1,500 to $2,000, wood may cost between $4,000 to $5000, tiles can range from $1,500 to $2,000, and vinyl may be priced between $300 to $500.

-When you touch the electricals or plumping of any space, you will require permits.
+When you touch the electrical or plumping of any space, you will require permits.
 If you fail to secure the proper permits, your remodeled or finishing tasks can be removed.
 And you will end up paying more in the long run.
 Even insurance companies don’t accept claims without the presence of a valid permit.
-So make sure to get one.
-It will cost you approximately $40 – $60.
+Check your local building codes and make sure to get one.
+It will cost you approximately $40 to $60.

 Before finishing your basement, check the foundation.
-If your foundation is worn out and damaged, you might need to raise it up — a job which requires expert professionals and which might cost you up to $10,000.
-Also, consider waterproofing, which can cost you anything between $300 to $500.
+If your foundation is worn out and damaged, you might need to raise it up — a job which requires expert professionals.

 Purpose of the Basement